TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/1. Main_Window_Functions/Organize_Functions/README.txt

 % 7.
 Time: double array with time point for each value of the raw dataset.
 Becomes app.Data.Time when Type = "VariableDefinition"
 % 8.
 ChannelSpacing: in um as double

 % Output:
-% app object with initialized values
+% 1. app: object with initialized values

 % Author: Tony de Schultz
 % Department systemsphysiology of learning, LIN Magdeburg.